20 Family-Friendly Activities To Kick Off Spring

 colorful kite flying with waving red bow

-Sure, this activity might not be as popular as it once was, but that doesn't mean it's not still just as fun.
+Remember flying kites?
+Sure, this activity might not be as popular as it once was, but trust us, it’s still as fun as you remember.
 Teaching the kids (or maybe even ourselves) how to fly a kite in a big open field can be such a memorable experience.

 Go Strawberry Picking